the-full-stack/fsdl-text-recognizer/instructions/lab8.md

 - Run our LinePredictor as a web app, and send it some requests
 - Dockerize our web app
-- Deploy our web app as a serverless function to AWS Lambda
+- Deploy our web app to production

 ## Follow along